Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Theory

 To make this separation explicit, we decompose the self-energy into a static and a dynamical contribution,

 where $\Sigma_{\infty}[G]$ is frequency independent and $\tilde{\Sigma}[G](i\omega_n)$ carries the Matsubara-frequency dependence.
-Transforming the imaginary-time Dyson equation to Matsubara frequencies and working in a possibly non-orthogonal AO basis yields the matrix Dyson relation
+Transforming the imaginary-time Dyson equation to Matsubara frequencies and working in a possibly non-orthogonal atomic orbital (AO) basis yields the matrix Dyson relation

 with